Retinal migraine: Diagnosis

 The medical exam should rule out any underlying causes, such as blood clot, stroke, pituitary tumor, or detached retina.
 A normal retina exam is consistent with retinal migraine.

 Treatment

 Treatment depends on identifying behavior that triggers migraine such as stress, sleep deprivation, skipped meals, food sensitivities, or specific activities.
-Medicines used to treat retinal migraines include aspirin, other NSAIDS, and medicines that reduce high blood pressure.
+Medications used to treat retinal migraines include aspirin and other NSAIDs, and medications that reduce blood pressure.

 Prognosis

 In general, the prognosis for retinal migraine is similar to that of migraine headache with typical aura.
 As the true incidence of retinal migraine is unknown, it is uncertain whether there is a higher incidence of permanent neuro retinal injury.
 The visual field data suggests that there is a higher incidence of end arteriolar distribution infraction and a higher incidence of permanent visual field defects in retinal migraine than in clinically manifest cerebral infarctions in migraine with aura.
 A 2005 study suggests that more than half of reported recurrent cases of retinal migraine subsequently experienced permanent visual loss in that eye from infarcts, but later studies suggest such loss is a relatively rare side effect.